Series: The Carls #1

 ❃ I received this book for free from the publisher in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review. ❃

-I had been dying to read An Absolutely Remarkable Thing by Hank Green since I first heard that it was in the works, and while I had incredibly high hopes for it, it is safe to say that I was not disappointed.
+An Absolutely Remarkable Thing by Hank Green is a book that I had incredibly high hopes for, and it is safe to say that I was not disappointed.
 This book is so complex, discussing topics such as fame and unity as the world is divided by the appearance of robots, but it is so much more than that.
 I enjoyed the realistic main character and the clever writing style.
 This has got to be the wildest book of 2018, and I must say, it is absolutely remarkable.